 CORVALLIS – Ignoring moisture and insect damage in the home leads to serious problems down the line.
 Annual inspection is essential to head them off.

-Whether you do it yourself or hire someone, start your inspection by checking out the publication, Home Moisture Problems, written by Oregon State University Extension Service experts to help you solve many problems you might encounter.
+Whether you do it yourself or hire someone, start your inspection by checking out our article on home moisture problems, written by Oregon State University Extension Service experts to help you solve many problems you might encounter.

 If you plan to inspect, maintain or repair yourself, begin by taking a tour around the exterior of the house.